The German Economic System: An Analysis

 What does the biggest company in Germany say about the country’s economic system

 The biggest company in Germany should also be looked at, as well as whether it is a state-owned or private company.
-In this case, SAP is a German company categorized as private.
-It is owned by shareholders, and not by the government.
-It is not a mixed private-public company.
-The company develops enterprise software to manage business operations and customer relations.
+In this case, Volkswagen AG is Germany’s largest company by revenue, generating approximately $349 billion in FY2024, ahead of Deutsche Telekom and Mercedes-Benz (source).
+Volkswagen is categorized as private, owned by shareholders including the Porsche-Piëch family and the state of Lower Saxony as a minority stakeholder.
+It is not a state-owned company.
+The company manufactures automobiles and operates multiple global automotive brands.

 More: Top 10 Biggest companies by revenue in Germany